vvigilante/drivefs-wsl2-patch/README.md

 Unfortunately Google did not port this fix into their software and we do not have their latest source code.
 Good news is: after a little bit of digging with Ghidra I was able to make a patch that works for me, just one byte needs to be changed

+## Whay problem does it solve?
+Without this patch, it was not possible to enumerate the files in google drive (while it was possible to read or write a specific file).
+E.g. the command
+`ls /mnt/g/`
+prints
+`ls: reading directory: Function not implemented`
+As shown in this issue: https://github.com/microsoft/WSL/issues/2999

+## Known issues with this solution:
+* git mishaves